spenserblack/spenserblack.github.io/tutorials/git.md

 #### Writing Good Commit Messages

 If you only use `git commit -m "Changes"`, then you've written commits with subject lines.
-But did you know that, like an email a commit message can have both a subject and a body?
+But did you know that, like an email, a commit message can have both a subject and a body?
 The *correct* way to write a good commit message would be to just execute `git commit` (no `-m`), and let git open a text editor.
 You may want to use `git config --global core.editor <editor command>` to use